Books & Coffee - Meadville Public Library

 Create your own cards with Natalie Gramley at the Margaret Shontz Memorial Library.
 All materials provided.

-$5 for 2 cards or $10 for 4 cards.
+$10 for 4 cards.
 Come into the library or call 814-382-6666 to sign up.

 The Second Saturday Community Market is held in downtown Meadville, PA from May - September.
 This season, you can find them on Chestnut Street between Park Ave and Mulberry Alley.